suredream/ag-seed-prod/README.md

 -   `config/`: Contains configuration files (TOML format) for different models and pipelines.
     -   [`residual.toml`](config/residual.toml): Configuration for the residual model.
     -   [`xgb.toml`](config/xgb.toml): Configuration for the XGBoost model.
--   `src/`: Contains the source code for the project.

     -   [`__init__.py`](src/__init__.py): Initializes the `src` directory as a Python package.
     -   `utils.py`: Includes utility functions for model loading, evaluation, and confidence interval calculation.
     -   `dashboard/`: Contains code for the Streamlit dashboard.